πŸš€ Getting started

 3. Before running any CodeStory commands, the extension needs to be explicitly activated by clicking on the CodeStory icon in the VSCode status bar.

-Importing VSCode settings
+Importing VSCode settings and settings

 Aide supports importing all your settings and extensions from VSCode.
 In order to do so,